Spider (polarimeter)

-The first balloon flight of the experiment launched in January 2015 from McMurdo Station, Antarctica, with support from NASA's Columbia Scientific Balloon Facility.
+The first balloon flight of the experiment launched on January 1, 2015 at 16:59 local time (03:59 GMT) from McMurdo Station, Antarctica, with support from NASA's Columbia Scientific Balloon Facility.
 This Long Duration Balloon flight lasted for about 17 days, mapping about 10% of the full sky.
+The flight computers containing data from SPIDER's 1st flight could be recovered from the landing site, some 2,300 km (1,500 miles) from McMurdo Station with help of British Antarctic Survey (BAS) based out of Rothera Station, nearly 1000 miles from the landing site, after nearly three weeks of SPIDER'S landing.

-The data from this flight produced high signal-to-noise images of the intensity and linear polarization of the Cosmic Microwave Background, with noise levels 3—5 times lower than the Planck spacecraft in the same region of the sky, resulting in precise measurements of the CMB and Galactic foreground radiation, as well as a robust limit on the cosmological tensor-to-scalar ratio.
-Further flights planned for successive seasons enable upgrades and changes to the modular telescope, increased frequency coverage and depth.
+The instrument was upgraded with 280 GHz cameras developed by NIST, and flew a second mission in December 2022.
+The data from these flight produced high signal-to-noise images of the intensity and linear polarization of the Cosmic Microwave Background, with noise levels 3—5 times lower than the Planck spacecraft in the same region of the sky, resulting in precise measurements of the CMB and Galactic foreground radiation, as well as a robust limit on the cosmological tensor-to-scalar ratio.
+The data provided the first detection of spatial variation in the spectral energy density of polarized Galactic dust emission.